SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Methods

-where \( c_j = D[j, l] \) is the contribution of the latent feature to the original feature \( j \), and \( \alpha \) controls the intervention strength.
-The \( \pm \) symbol indicates that we can either enhance (+) or suppress (-) the feature’s influence, depending on the desired intervention.
-Edits are performed along a feature direction, and we obtain class‑targeted effects by selecting a feature dominant for that class.
-This feature-guided modulation differs from traditional ablation, as it allows for fine-grained control over the model's learned concepts while preserving the network's structure.
-Because the edit acts multiplicatively on the learned weights rather than additively on activations, its effect remains input-dependent and interacts with the sample’s actual feature composition $x$ (i.e., the modulation combines with the activation vector rather than overriding it).
-This distinction from additive steering is what enables per-sample diagnostics, including the critical suppression threshold $\alpha_{\text{crit}}$ introduced in the next paragraph.
+where \( c_j = D[j,l] \) is the selected latent feature \(l\)'s contribution to activation coordinate \( j \), and \(\alpha \ge 0\) controls intervention strength (enhancing (+) or suppressing (-)).
+We obtain class-targeted effects by selecting a feature \(l\) dominant for that class (as identified from analyzing $\mu_k$).
+We use \(|c_j|\) so that \(\alpha\) acts as a scaling factor by contribution size while preserving the sign structure of the learned classifier weights.
+Because the edit acts multiplicatively on the learned weights, its effect depends on the sample’s activation pattern $x$ and combines with the activation vector rather than overriding it.
+This differs from typical activation-addition steering, and enables per-sample diagnostics, including the critical suppression threshold $\alpha_{\text{crit}}$ introduced in the next paragraph.

-To quantify a class's reliance on a feature, we first define the feature-perturbed logit, \(z_i'(\alpha)\), as a function of the intervention strength \(\alpha\):
+To quantify a class's reliance on a feature, we first define the feature-perturbed logit under suppression for class \(i\), \(z_i'(\alpha)\) (excluding the class bias \(b_i\)):

-where \(x_j\) is the \(j\)-th component of the activation vector from the penultimate layer.
-This gives the class logit under feature perturbation, excluding the global class bias term \(b_i\) so that we measure the feature’s influence independently of baseline class predisposition.
-We define the critical suppression threshold, \(\alpha_{\text{crit}}\), as the value of \(\alpha\) for which \(z_i'(\alpha)=0\).
-Intuitively, \(\alpha_{\text{crit}}\) is the intervention strength required to completely suppress the logit contribution attributable to this feature direction.
-In the regime of weak perturbations (\(\alpha < 1/|c_j|\)), a linear approximation yields the analytical estimate:
+where \(x_j\) is the \(j\)-th component of the activation vector.
+We define the critical suppression threshold, \(\alpha_{\text{crit}}\), as the smallest value of \(\alpha\) for which \(z_i'(\alpha)=0\).
+Intuitively, this is the intervention strength required to suppress the logit contribution attributable to this feature direction to zero (analogously, one may also define a critical enhancement threshold for the ``$+$'' intervention as the $\alpha$ required to drive an initially negative logit up to zero).
+For weak perturbations (\(\alpha < 1/|c_j|\)), a linear approximation yields: